LobbyRokie/cv/index.md

 [UC Santa Barbara](https://www.ucsb.edu/) _(Sep 2019 - Present)_
 * **Business Intelligence:** Revolutionized and automated the department's reporting process by replacing outdated technologies and manual reporting procedures with a sustainable and scalable analytical framework.
 Built and owned 20+ workspaces and apps to support 5 business units and over 40 end users from directors to managers, resulting 120 hours and thousands of dollars saved per month in reporting.
 * **Data Analytics:** Developed advanced end-to-end data analytics solutions, including data collection, extraction, manipulation, modeling, analysis and reporting, which strengthened data pipeline, translated data into actionable insights, and provided strategic recommendations to senior leadership, resulting in 15-25% improved operational performance and 18-30% reduced overhead costs across finance, operations, and project management.
-* **Data Visualization Development:** Developed storytelling reports and dashboards with complex DAX, Power Query, drill-through, role-level security, and paginated report, delivering elegant, intuitive, and interactive visualizations and receiving widespread recognition in the department.
+* **Data Visualization:** Developed storytelling reports and dashboards with complex DAX, Power Query, drill-through, role-level security, and paginated report, delivering elegant, intuitive, and interactive visualizations and receiving widespread recognition in the department.
 * **Process Excellence:** Adopted Lean and Agile methodologies in BI development to improve quality, minimize maintenance, and increase scalability.
 * **Maintenance and Support:** Troubleshot end-user issues, established effective countermeasures, and provided timely resolutions within 48 hours.
 * **Governance & Standard:** Established report development standards and data governance best practices for data analytics within the department.